smnjameson/M65_KickAsm_Macros/README.md

 	:stx $beef, y
 	:sty $beef, x
 ```
-Additionally due to pseudocommand and Kick assembler restrictions the stack relative indirect indexed by Y mode of LDA has its own mnemonic:
+Additionally due to pseudocommand and Kick assembler restrictions the stack relative indirect indexed by Y mode of LDA and STA have their own mnemonic:
 ```
 	ldasp ($ff), y
+	stasp ($ff), y
 ```